-Parameter Project Specification Additional Comments River or Stream breaklines were collected. wider.
+Parameter Project Specification Additional Comments Rivers and Streams Breaklines are collected for all streams and rivers ~30 m nominal width or wider.
 These features are flat and level bank to bank, gradient will follow the surrounding terrain and the water surface will be at or below the surrounding terrain.
 Streams/river channels will break at culvert locations however not at elevated bridge locations.
-Tidal Breaklines are collected as polygon features depicting water bodies such as oceans, seas, gulfs, bays, inlets, salt marshes, very large lakes, etc. Includes any significant water body that is affected by tidal variations.
+None Tidal Breaklines are collected as polygon features depicting water bodies such as oceans, seas, gulfs, bays, inlets, salt marshes, very large lakes, etc. Includes any significant water body that is affected by tidal variations.
 Tidal variations over the course of collection, and between different collections, can result in discontinuities along shorelines.
 This is considered normal and should be retained.
 Variations in water surface elevation resulting from tidal variations during collection should not be removed or adjusted.
 Features should be captured as a dual line with one line on each bank.
 Each vertex placed shall maintain vertical integrity.
 Parallel points on opposite banks of the tidal waters must be captured at the same elevation to ensure flatness of the water feature.
 The entire water surface edge is at or below the immediate surrounding terrain.
 No tidally influenced features are in this dataset so no tidal breaklines were collected.
 Islands Donuts will exist where there are islands greater than 1 acre in size within a hydro feature.
-Islands were not applicable to this dataset so no Island breaklines were collected.
-Bridge Saddle Breaklines Bridge Saddle Breaklines are collected where bridge abutments were interpolated after bridge removal causing saddle artifacts.
-None Soft Features Soft Feature Breaklines are collected where additional enforcement of the modeled bare earth terrain was Soft features were not applicable to this dataset so no soft feature breaklines were collected.
+None Bridge Saddle Breaklines Bridge Saddle Breaklines are collected where bridge abutments were None

 Parameter Project Specification Additional Comments

+interpolated after bridge removal causing saddle artifacts.

+Soft Feature Breaklines are collected

+where additional enforcement of the

+modeled bare earth terrain was

-required, typically on hydrographic
+Soft Features required, typically on hydrographic None

-control structures or vertical waterfalls,
+control structures or vertical waterfalls, None

 due to large vertical elevation

 differences within a short linear

 distance on a hydrographic features.